jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 The automatic column type assignment of the `read.csv()` R function was not always correct, in particular because several of the numeric columns contained text data coming from sensor reading errors (e.g. "#DIV/0!").
-So, I forced all of the sensor readings to be numeric, and also set the `classe` column as a factor.
+So, I forced all of the sensor readings to be numeric, and set the `classe` column as a factor.